 South Exit Hall from the 3rd floor of the South Exit Cathedral

 Fun lunch tour!
 Tokyo Station Hotel

-Visit Tokyo Station Hotel!
+Tour the Tokyo Station Hotel!

-The hallway of the guest room is a gallery.
+The guest room corridor is a gallery

-Inside the Cathedral Dome at the south exit of Tokyo Station
+Inside the Cathedral Dome at the South Exit of Tokyo Station

+South Exit Hall from the 3rd floor of the South Exit Cathedral